 Skip to main content

 Agentic Payment Mandates (APM) let an AI agent pay for AlgoVoi-gated resources autonomously, without ever touching crypto.
 A human authorises a GBP spending limit once, receives a signed JWT mandate token, pastes it into the agent’s environment, and the agent can transact across all 8 supported chains.
-AlgoVoi pays merchants from its hot wallet and bills the human via their prepaid balance.
+At launch, AlgoVoi pays merchants from its hot wallet and bills the human via their prepaid balance.

 Customer portal — recurr.algovoi.co.uk/mandate